dpla-attic/Metadata-Analysis-Workshop/Bash.md

 ## Preparation

 Either using Git, curl, the GitHub interface or thumbdrives passed around before the session, download this Workshop GitHub Repository to your computer.

-We'll be using that for the session.
+Also have the [Bash Exercises](Bash_Exercises.md) handy - that is the primary document you'll be working with.

-## Lesson Questions/Topics:
+## Possible Lesson Questions/Topics:

+Nota bene: (Not All of this will be Covered; Treat this as a Reference)

 **Table of Contents**